brendan-mcmahon/goaliphant/Project Plan.md

      - [x] Every time the bot responds to a message, add the message to the user's chat history.
      - [x] Every time the bot sends a message, add the message to the user's chat history.
      - [x] Every time the bot receives a message, add the message to the user's chat history.
+   - [ ] Finish the request reward flow
 11. **Priority Scoring System**
    - [ ] Something similar to Eisenhower Matrix but with three dimensions
 12. **Goal Notes**